Highlander III: The Sorcerer: Plot

 Some time after the death of his wife Heather in the 16th century, the immortal Scottish Highlander Connor MacLeod travels to Japan to train with an immortal named Nakano, a sorcerer (said to be a master of illusion) and old friend of the Highlander's late teacher Juan Sánchez-Villalobos Ramírez.
 In a cave in Mount Niri, Nakano teaches MacLeod how to fight with the katana that once belonged to Ramírez.
 He also warns of Kane, an evil immortal making his way across Asia with two immortal henchmen named Khabul Khan and Senghi Khan.
 After burning down a village, the three reach the cave.
 Kane beheads Nakano, taking his immortal Quickening energy and power of illusion.
 The Highlander escapes and Nakano laughs as he dies, declaring that Kane will not be present at the time of the Gathering (when the last immortals fight) and implying he has planned one last trick.
 The release of his energy causes a cave in, trapping Kane and his henchmen.

 In 1788 France, Connor meets and falls in love with Sarah Barrington, a visitor from England.
-During the French Revolution, MacLeod is captured and sentenced to death for treason against King Louis XVI of France.
+During the French Revolution, MacLeod is captured and sentenced to death for treason against King Louis XVI.
 His immortal friend Pierre Bouchet takes his place, claiming he is tired of his immortal life.
 Believing Connor is dead, Sarah marries another man.
 By the time MacLeod finds her, he discovers she now has a family and decides to let her continue believing he is dead.

 In 1985, the Gathering occurs in New York City and MacLeod is seemingly the last immortal left alive.
 He and his new love Brenda Wyatt move to Scotland and are married.
 She is killed in a car accident in 1987 and he survives without any wounds, indicating he has not lost his immortality and may not have won the Prize.
 By 1994, Connor is living with his adopted son John in Marrakesh.
 Meanwhile, archaeologist Dr. Alexandra Johnson (a woman identical to Sarah Barrington) is part of a team excavating the legendary cave of Nakano.
-The excavation frees Kane, who beheads Senghi to gain a boost in power while his other soldier Khabul leaves to find Connor.
+The excavation frees Kane, who beheads Khabul to gain a boost in power while his other soldier Senghi leaves to find Connor.